Bhjones45/fall_inventory_2022/README.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

-The Ruby on Rails Shopify Backend Developer Intern Challenge summer 2022.
+The Ruby on Rails Shopify Backend Developer Intern Challenge fall 2022.
 The task of this application is to build an inventory tracking web application for a logistics company.
 The application features full CRUD functionality for inventory items and allows for a single feature to export all product data to a CSV file.

 ## Table of Contents